Dementia, Alzheimer’s and Eyesight: Symptoms and How to Help

 Different types of dementia can damage the visual-perceptual system in diverse ways based on how the disease changes the structure of the brain.
 Common visual perceptual difficulties are:

-1. Visual perceptual changes influence the person to embrace unusual behaviors that often leave caregivers perplexed and frustrated.
+Visual perceptual changes influence the person to embrace unusual behaviors that often leave caregivers confused:

-2. You may witness adults with dementia or Alzheimer's disease who suddenly raise their arms and move them for no reason.
+- You may witness adults with dementia or Alzheimer’s disease suddenly raising their arms and moving them for seemingly no reason.
 If we stop and think about the possible cause of the behavior, we might recognize that they are trying to turn off a light shining in their eyes or send away an insect that is actually on the ceiling.
 The lack of depth perception does not allow them to understand how high the light or the insect is.

-5. Also, an uneven or more marked floor can turn into an obstacle or a step, and they may be apprehensive or frightened.
+- An uneven or more marked floor can become an obstacle or a step, and they may be apprehensive or frightened.
 You may even see them raise their foot, suddenly freeze, and not want to continue.

-If you’re caring for someone with Alzheimer’s disease or dementia, you can make some changes to the environment to compensate for their problems with visual perception.
-Making the home safe and welcoming can not only help prevent behavioral problems, it can promote your loved one’s autonomy and independence.
+If you’re caring for someone with Alzheimer’s disease or dementia, you can make some changes to the environment to support their problems with visual perception.
+Making the home safe and welcoming can not only help prevent behavioral problems but also promote your loved one’s autonomy and independence.

 Use contrasting colors to draw attention to objects.
 For example, the lack of ability to differentiate between colors makes eating difficult.
 Evidence suggests that using a bright (e.g., red) plate, utensils, and cups might help your loved one recognize the food and encourage them to eat.

-It is also better to stand straight in front of your loved one before you speak.
-Loss of peripheral vision causes them to only see things right in front of them.
-You may disturb them if you approach them from the side or from behind.
+It is also better to stand straight in front of your loved one before speaking.
+Loss of peripheral vision may cause them to only see things right in front of them.
+You may disturb them if you approach them from the side or behind.

-As we age, getting the eyes checked regularly is essential, both to prevent cognitive problems in those who are healthy and to maintain quality of life in older adults with dementia.
+As we age, getting our eyes checked regularly is essential.
+That’s true both to prevent cognitive problems in healthy adults and to maintain quality of life in older adults with dementia.
 A comprehensive eye exam that assesses visual functions such as visual acuity and contrast sensitivity might help diagnose vision problems at their earliest stages.

 Blog Topics